SoftHu/tos_avg/En/heart_4_2_4.md

 Start -->1768742988472304[<b>Speaker 👉 Liliana:</b>
 \nI had a feeling you were special.]
 1768742959849455 -->1768742996890609[<b>Speaker 👉 Liliana:</b>
-\nI'm happy to have met you and Kon.
+\nI'm happy to have met you and &lbrace;npc.4101&rbrace;.
 This painting isn't my best work…
 But let's call it 'Bloom'...\nA nice gift for a budding friendship.]
 1768742996890609 -->|For us...?|1768743033758711[<b>Speaker 👉 Liliana:</b>